pachyderm/pachyderm/examples/grep/GUIDE.md

   "inputs": [{"repo": {"name": "data"}}]
 }
 ```
-In this `pipeline`, we are grepping for the terms "apple", "orange", or "banana" and writing that line to the corresponding file.
-Notice we read data from `/pfs/` and write data to `/pfs/out/`.
-In this example, the output of our pipeline is three files, one for each type of fruit sold with a list of all purchases of that fruit.
+In this `pipeline`, we are grepping for the terms "apple", "orange", and
+"banana" and writing that line to the corresponding file.
+Notice we read data
+from `/pfs/` and write data to `/pfs/out/`.
+In this example, the output of our
+pipeline is three files, one for each type of fruit sold with a list of all
+purchases of that fruit.

 Now we create the grep pipeline in Pachyderm:
 ```shell